arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 #### Lilygo T3S3

 ESP32-S3 LoRa SX1280 2.4G development board.
 Contains an ESP32 chip, WIFI, Bluetooth and a LoRa module.
-Can be connected via serial, bluetooth or network.
+Can be connected via serial, Bluetooth or network.
 Is supported by meshtastic.
 Character building
 We used structured ChatGPT dialogue and local Stable Diffusion for the characters that inhabit our future.
 Ask the archive for more info about them.